Sidd0602/Sidd0602.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Siddharth, and I am a 5th year PhD student at IIT Kharagpur, in the Dept. of Computer Science & Engineering, working towards auditing user-interfaced AI software like Face Recognition Systems and e-commerce platforms to identify and mitigate biases against minority stakeholders, with Prof. [Animesh Mukherjee](https://cse.iitkgp.ac.in/~animeshm/).
 I was a PMRF (Prime Minister's Research Fellowship) scholar from January 2022 to January 2025.
-I also collaborate with Prof. [Saptarshi Ghosh](https://sites.google.com/site/saptarshighosh/), Prof. [Sandipan Sikdar](https://sites.google.com/view/sandipanscssh/), Dr. [Abhisek Dash](https://sites.google.com/site/abhisek0193/) and Mr. [Anand Rai](https://www.linkedin.com/in/raianand1991/).

 In another lifetime, I was a Technical Project Lead at Huawei Technologies, India, working with the Cloud & AI team on Big Databases, focusing on query optimization and database connectors.